Embedded code copied

 William John “Bill” Evans

 WordPress is a website content management system.
-A CMS allows people to easily edit and manage their website through a simple to use interface, for example adding pages, editing posts, adding images and more.
+The History of WordPress is that it was created as a CMS that allows people to easily edit and manage their website through a simple to use interface, for example adding pages, editing posts, adding images and more.
 WordPress is written in PHP and uses MySQL to power its database.
 It is open source, meaning the core WordPress product is entirely free to download and use under the GPLv2 (or later) license.

 In 2002, the developer behind a tool blogging CMS called b2/cafelog decided they were going to stop working on their platform.
 As users of b2/cafelog, Matt and Mike decided to keep moving forward the development themselves, and so they ‘forked’ b2/cafelog.
 This means they effectively took a copy of the codebase, so that they could keep developing features and maintaining the software themselves.